Roasters Guild Executive Council | 2017 – 2018

 Mary Tellie is the Owner of Electric City Roasting Co. and Zummo's Cafe.
 She has been featured as one of the top ten women in coffee by Barista Magazine and has been featured in Roast Magazine for utilizing small and medium size roasters.
 Tellie drives her company to work with farmers and micro-mills around the world to create direct trade relationships to promote sustainability and traceability with the coffee we buy.
 In doing so, Tellie has exceeded the FTO model in so far as the price per pound tendered and increasing the percentage in which the farmers and millers get paid.
 As a roaster retailer, she loves telling their direct trade stories to all of their loyal customers.

-BILL ANSTEDT, CARIBOU COFFEE COMPANY
+BILL ANSTEDT, INDEPENDENT

-VICE CHAIR, MEMBERSHIP COMMITTEE
+CHAIR, MEMBERSHIP COMMITTEE

 Anne cooper, Equilibrium master roasters